-I love to use Windows Store Apps in Windows 8.
+I love to use Windows Store Apps in Windows 10/8.
 The reason?
 Simplicity and smartness!
-But it does happen that some times, when you try some new apps, you may face issues while using them.
+But it does happen that some times when you try some new apps, you may face issues while using them.
 Today, in this article, we’ll tell you about an error faced by some while using these Windows Store Apps: The Remote Procedure Call Failed.

-As you can see in the error dialog box, there is nothing to help us on this error; no error code or Help link.
+As you can see in the error dialog box, there is nothing to help us with this error; no error code or Help link.
 So prior to trying out the fix mentioned below, you should give the following a try: Updating / reinstalling /synching apps, disabling all third-party apps, switching to Microsoft account from local account and vice versa, resetting app cache, running Windows Apps Troubleshooter and running the System File Checker command.
-If nothing helps, follow the solution referenced from Technet forums:
+If nothing helps, follow the solution.

 The Remote Procedure Call Failed

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate to the following location: